seqan/seqan3/doc/tutorial/argument_parser/index.md

 In addition to the file validator types, SeqAn3 offers directory validator types.
-These are useful if one needs to provide an input directory (using the seqan3::input_directory_validator) or output directory (using the seqan3::output_directory_validator) where multiple files need to be read from or written too.
+These are useful if one needs to provide an input directory (using the seqan3::input_directory_validator) or output directory (using the seqan3::output_directory_validator) where multiple files need to be read from or written to.
-The validators throw a seqan3::parser_invalid_argument exception whenever the parsed path contains a filename with an extension.
-The seqan3::input_directory_validator also tests if the directory already exists and throws if this is not the case.
+The seqan3::input_directory_validator checks whether the specified path is a directory and is readable.
+Similarly, the seqan3::output_directory_validator checks whether the specified directory is writable and can be created, if it does not already exists.
+If the tests fail, a seqan3::parser_invalid_argument exception will be thrown.
+Also, if something unexpected with the filesystem happens, a std::filesystem_error will be thrown.

 Using the seqan3::input_directory_validator: